myrtopar/pivot/README.md

 issues:
-~~1. expecting  a sigsegv signal but not getting it~~ ~~2. although the exploit works just fine, strace does not trace any execve system calls for some reason~~ **_3. problem with generating test cases "AAAA..." number of bytes in the overflow buffer at the time of the crash does not match the expected.
-Same problem occurs with the byte pattern from pwn-> Why does gdb indicate that eip is at the bytes 137-140 when in practice i have to add 4 additional bytes for the payload to work?_**
+~~1. expecting  a sigsegv signal but not getting it~~ <br />
+~~2. although the exploit works just fine, strace does not trace any execve system calls for some reason~~<br />
+**_3. problem with generating test cases "AAAA..." number of bytes in the overflow buffer at the time of the crash does not match the expected.
+Same problem occurs with the byte pattern from pwn-> Why does gdb indicate that eip is at the bytes 137-140 when in practice i have to add 4 additional bytes for the payload to work?_**<br />
-4. Is there a way to know where the program gets its input from? => NO
+4. Is there a way to know where the program gets its input from? => NO<br />
-5. How to decide what shellcode is suitable for each exploit? => ??
+5. How to decide what shellcode is suitable for each exploit? => ??<br />
 ~~6.
 What is an indicator that an exploit has been successfully executed?
 I assume that "0 in rlist" is a sign.
-Is this sufficient to explicitly state that the shell has started functioning properly?~~
+Is this sufficient to explicitly state that the shell has started functioning properly?~~<br />
 ~~7.
 What if a program is given a payload but it does not produce any output itself?
 How will I identify the crash?
 Maybe try strace again.~~
 ~~8.
-Must change the gdb commands (breakpoint placement)~~
+Must change the gdb commands (breakpoint placement)~~<br />

 what to change:
 1. find a way to make crash testing faster, it is too slow with `docker exec`